 “… I think that your Japanese is good enough to understand how you should address a professor.
 Please reword this email before I forward it to the department head.”

-A few distressed Line messages later, I discovered that the problem wasn’t due to my knowledge of the Japanese language: The issue was my understanding of Japanese culture.
+I discovered that the problem wasn’t due to my knowledge of the Japanese language: it was my understanding of Japanese culture.

 Cultural Fluency: Why It’s Important to Use the Correct Japanese Email Format